 Posted By christina On May 28, 2019

-We are thrilled to have guest blogger, Katherine (Tori) Lutz, submit this blog on 3 reasons to teach young children coding.
+We are thrilled to have guest blogger, Katherine (Tori) Lutz, submit this blog on 3 reasons to teach young learners coding.
 She is a recent Florida State University graduate and a current student at Columbia University.
-Her professional experience surrounds freelance work in the areas of writing, editing and marketing within education.
 Thank you Katherine!
-Read More
+Preparing our kids for the world ahead of them is becoming more challenging as different and Read More

 Posted By christina On May 16, 2019

-In the last part of the blog series, we share key reasons why robotics should be incorporated in early learning classrooms.
+In the last part of the blog series, we share key reasons why early childhood educators should be incorporating robotics in their classrooms.
 In this blog, we are focusing on Key #6 – The Engineering Design Process Develops Grit and Perseverance!
-We hope you enjoyed this blog series on the importance of robots in early learning with Read More
+We hope you enjoyed this blog series on the importance of robots in early Read More